glitch100/Halo-API/README.md

 ---------------
 <img src="http://i.imgur.com/EP1ilsq.png?1" />

 A C# Wrapper for the official Halo 5 API that can be seen at [http://developer.haloapi.com](http://developer.haloapi.com) - Easy to use, and implement.
+It contains all current endpoints, tests, a rate handler and a cache system!

 Enjoy Halo 5 Guardians Game Data faster than ever before with this wrapper.
 Currently a WIP and soon to be finished and polished up, the API is updated almost daily with optimisations and more!
-Download it now, or utilise it via Nuget!
+Download it now, or utilise it via **NuGet**!

-###Current Version: 0.2.0
+###Current Version: 1.0.1
 ###Supported Features
 - Rate Handling and Limit on Requests!
 - Caching of Requests (hourly stats/daily meta)!